bestie/fetchable/README.md

 Provides a decorator to add a `Hash#fetch` like interface to any object.

-You must specify a method which it should delegate to and pass the key.
+You can specify a method which it should delegate to and pass the key, or use the default `[]`.

 `Hash#Fetch` is one of my favourite Ruby methods and can be tricky to implement its full behaviour so here it is extracted for you to add to whichever object